jangrudo/ai-apocalypse/README.md

 2. [Competition is more efficient than central planning.][chapter02]
 3. [Combination of ideas works better than any single great idea alone.][chapter03]
 4. [Intuition is magical, fast and imprecise, and improves with experience.][chapter04]
-5. Humans operate by a combination of intuition and conscious reasoning.
+5. [Humans operate by a combination of intuition and conscious reasoning.][chapter05]
 6. Intuition and conscious reasoning improve each other iteratively.
 7. Inventions depend on earlier inventions, not on humans making them.
 8. Artificial neural networks are algorithms, written automatically.